marcaaron/find-js-globals/README.md

 Let's you quickly find and resolve global variables across your project in vs-code.
 Especially useful if you're not working with ES6 modules, but would still like a way to quickly jump to where an object, class or function got declared globally.

+This extension walks your entire workspace folder and searching through every file hunting for globals.
+The larger the workspace the less performant it will be.
+At the moment it will resolve the following types of globally declared named variables:

+- var
+- let
+- const
+- class
+- window.*
+- function

 **There are a few ways to resolve a global and jump to wherever it was declared:**

 1. To access the first "potential" source for the global you can try highlighting the text right clicking and then selecting `Attempt to Resolve Global` from the right-click menu.
 This isn't guaranteed to work, but you'll get a notification if it failed.
 If it doesn't work try the following steps instead.
 You can also use the keybinding `shift+cmd+r` for quicker access (my preference).